 Ecocide crime is an international roadmap to Earth protection and climate justice.
 High risk threats, from sea-level rises and extreme weather events shall begin to abate; the lives of frontline communities shall be safeguarded in law and nation state-sanctioned industrial immunity will no longer exist.
 Ecocide crime protects lives, prevents the most serious excesses of climate disaster and prohibits dangerous industrial activity.

-Criminalising ecocide at an international level requires one or more State Parties to the Rome Statute of the International Criminal Court to propose the inclusion of ecocide to the existing “most serious crimes of concern”.
+Criminalising ecocide at an international level requires one or more nation state party to the Rome Statute of the International Criminal Court to propose the inclusion of ecocide to the existing “most serious crimes of concern”.
 You can read the process that will be required to implement ecocide as an international crime of the Rome Statute here.

 The hidden story – Carbon Majors

 Our inability to halt dangerous industrial activity is the hidden story behind climate change.
 Carbon Major industries exacerbate/drive climate change – to such a degree that for Small Island Developing States (for example Pacific and Caribbean islands), the lives and livelihoods of millions of people are under threat.